paulliwali/paulliwali.github.io/docs/slip-box/reference-notes/Meta.md

 	- How to set up a hypothesis to lead to action
 	- Lay out the steps to go from data to action
 # Full Loop Interview Guide
+- Technical skills
+	- Assess the performance of programming, communication, data analysis and determining goal & success metrics
+	- Identify metrics that reflect operational success and inform business decisions
+	- Use models and descriptive stats to answer exploratory or hypothesis based questions
+- Analytical Execution (case study oriented)
+	- Problem has to do more at the data level, there is some issue
+		- "You are on FB Groups, a old feature was to recommend groups based on HS, but when we started we found the field was open text and data is messy.
+How do you deal with this"
+	- Assess the ability to create hypothesis, quantitive analysis, determining goal & success metrics and demonstrating agility
+	- Use statistical code to carry out analysis ranging from correlation to multivariate analysis to measurement models
+	- From hypothesis from launching a new product, consider tradeoffs of a feature *in terms of metrics*, use statistical features, know common distributions, law of large numbers, central limit theorem, linear regression, conditional probability
+- Analytical reasoning (case study oriented)
+	- Problems has to do with business level
+		- "what is the goal..., how can we support this goal...to make this decision"
+	- Assess the ability in research design, analytical design, storytelling through data, setting goals & success metrics, data visualization
+	- Framing an open ended question into a framework that can be inferred through models
+	- Creating data sets
+	- How to make decision with the outcome
+- Behavioral
+	- Assess the candidate's agility, growing mentality, partnering, inclusion and communications
+	- Use S.T.A.R methods and pick out good examples

 # Meetings
 ## Recruiter call for a data science role